roberiacono/riaco-was-this-helpful/README.txt

-=== Was This Helpful ===
+=== Was This Helpful? – Article Feedback ===
 Contributors: prototipo88
-Tags: was this helpful, feedback, user feedback, helpful button, thumbs up Tested up to: 6.8
+Tags: was this helpful, article feedback, feedback, WordPress feedback plugin, helpful Tested up to: 6.8
 Stable tag: 2.0.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A lightweight plugin that adds a **"Was this helpful?" thumbs up/down feedback box** to your posts and pages — improve content quality through direct user feedback.
+**Was this helpful?** plugin for WordPress adds a thumbs up/down box to collect quick article feedback on posts and pages.

 == Description ==

-**Was This Helpful** is a simple, effective plugin that adds a "Was this helpful?" box at the bottom of your content.
+**Was This Helpful?** is a simple, effective WordPress feedback plugin that adds a "Was this helpful?" box at the bottom of your content to capture article feedback from your visitors.

 Let your readers give quick feedback with a thumbs up or thumbs down — no comments or forms needed.

 Designed for speed and simplicity, it helps you identify your most engaging posts and optimize underperforming ones.

+Unlike traditional comment forms, this feedback tool provides a frictionless way for users to respond with a single click — helping you understand content performance and engagement at a glance.

 Ideal for blogs, documentation, knowledge bases, and business websites.

+== The Problem It Solves ==

+Many website owners and bloggers face the same challenges:

+- **Low comment engagement**: Readers rarely leave comments, making it hard to know what content works.
+- **Unclear content performance**: Analytics show visits, but not whether the article helped readers.
+- **Missed opportunities to improve content**: Without feedback, you don’t know which posts need updates or rewrites.

+Was This Helpful is an article feedback plugin that solves these problems by providing quick feedback directly on your articles.

+A simple thumbs up/down helps you see:

+- Which posts your audience finds useful.
+- Which pages need updates or improvements.
+- How user satisfaction changes over time.

+== Key Benefits==

+**Collect instant feedback**: learn what readers think without requiring them to leave a comment.

+**Improve content strategy**: identify helpful vs. unhelpful posts to guide updates and new content.

+**Boost engagement**: give users a one-click way to interact with your articles.

+**Enhance SEO indirectly**: updating low-rated content can improve dwell time and reduce bounce rates.

+== Common Use Cases ==

+**Blog posts**: measure reader satisfaction and identify which articles resonate.

+**Knowledge bases / documentation**: quickly see if tutorials and how-to guides are effective.

+**Product or service pages**: understand if descriptions and details answer customer questions.

+**Course or learning websites**: track which lessons are clear or need more explanation.

+**Business websites**: gather visitor insights without long forms or surveys.

-### Core Features
+== Core Features ==

 - Adds a "Was this helpful?" thumbs up/down box after posts and pages.
 - Supports pages, posts, or both.